[I. The First Teachings]

 approached the Goatherd’s Banyan (tree) from the root of the Royal (tree),

-and there the Gracious One dwelt at the root of the Goatherd's Banyan (tree).
+and there the Fortunate One dwelt at the root of the Goatherd’s Banyan (tree).

-Then when the Gracious One had gone into solitude, into seclusion,
+Then when the Fortunate One had gone into solitude, into seclusion,

 this reflection arose in his mind: